CRC-1678/Teaching-R-basics/Installation.md

 ## R

 **Check if you have R installed**

+On Linux and macOS:

 1. Open a terminal.
 2. Type the following command and press Enter:
    ```bash
    R --version
    ```
 3. If R is installed, you will see the version number.
+If not, you will need to install it as described below.

+On Windows:

+Press the "Windows" key, type "R", and press Enter.
+If R is installed, the R console will open and display the version number.
 If not, you will need to install it as described below.

 ### Install R